ta18/learn-hugo/README.md

 # ROS4PRO Material

-This repository is the new learn.e.ros4pro website.
+This repository is the [learn.e.ros4pro](https://learn.e.ros4.pro/) website.
 It is created with Hugo, a Jamstack framework.

 ## Installation and getting started